gt-cs3220/gt-cs3220.github.io/project2.md

-# CS3220 Assignment #2: Pipeline Design
+# CS3220 Assignment #2 : Pipeline Design

 **Due dates**:

-**Part 1**: 2/16/2022 (W) 6 pm  (5 pts)
+**Part 1**: 2/18/2022 (F) 6 pm  (5 pts)

 **Part 2**: 2/25/2021 (F) 6 pm  (10 points)

+**Part 3**: 3/2/2021 (F) 6 pm (10 points)

 This is a two-member group project.

 **Description**:
-In this assignment, you will design a RISC-V pipelined processor using verilog.
+In this assignment, you will design a RISC-V 5-stage pipelined processor using verilog.
 The ISA is a subset of RISC-V ISA.
 We will use <a href="https://github.com/gt-cs3220/gt-cs3220.github.io/blob/master/project2_files/ece5745-tinyrv-isa.txt"> Tiny RISC-V version from Cornell </a>  In part-1, you only need to implement *addi, add, beq* instruction to pass all 5 test cases in test/part1/test[1-5].mem file. (a subset of TinyRV1).
+In part-2, you will add more instructions to test a subset of test suites.
-In part-2, you will complete TinyRV2 except CSR related instructions.
+In part-3: you will complete TinyRV2 except CSR related instructions.
 You might add CSR instructions (CSRR, CSRW) in the later projects.
 In project #2, you can use a <a href="https://www.veripool.org/verilator/">  verilator </a>  which is a faster way to debug your code.
 Verilator is a tool to simulate verilog code w/o synthesization or w/o xilinix vivado tool.
 However, it follows the verilog behavior and it provides more useful warning/error messages.
 Most importantly, verilator is much faster to simulate than Xilinix vivado behavior simulation.
-In order to use verilator, you can install verilator in your machine or you can use the ICE cluster. (verilator will be installed by Wed.
-2/9)  We will go back to Vivado in project #3 to load the design into FPGA.
+In order to use verilator, you can install verilator in your machine or you can use the ICE cluster.
+We will go back to Vivado in project #3 to load the design into FPGA.
+In this design, you don't need to implement data forwarding in this part.

 Summary of instruction requirements: